maciejbaba/maciejbaba/README.md

 <br/><br/>

-I like old "trash" cars like seicento, polonez, golf 3, audi 80 and so forth (they are cheap and robust - there is no need to care about them).
+I like old "trash" cars like seicento, polonez, golf 3, audi 80 and so forth (they are cheap and robust) and fairly easy to repair.

 ### Visitors Count